Davinio07/riijuuxeenoo38/docs/Sprint 4/Retrospective_Sprint_4.md

 ## Baran's Reflection

-I stuck to my goal of prioritizing "Top 3 Tasks."
-This stopped me from context-switching too much.
-I finished my main feature (User Profile UI) fully before helping others.
-I also felt the communication with the PO went well, and I helped facilitate that meeting.
+I stuck to my goals of focusing on one task at a time and continously updating my team on my status.
+This improved my effiency.
+While I did not have time to finish the zipcode feature, I did add the seats feature to the different layers on the website.
+The reason for not being able to finish the zipcode feature was because I instead focused on improving our project's performance.
+Communication with the PO did not go well on my front, so I will need to work on that.

 **TOP**
 * Excellent prioritization; finished tasks fully before moving on.
-* Helped bridge the gap between the team and the Product Owner.
-* Improved work-life balance by sticking to the schedule.
+* Used merge requests more frequently.
+* Clear focus on performance improvements that benefitted the entire project.

 **TIP**

-* I can improve by taking on more "Infrastructure" tasks (like CI/CD) rather than just UI.
+* Improve by taking on more "Infrastructure" tasks (like CI/CD) rather than just UI and features.
-* Ensure that when I finish a task, I immediately check the "Review" column to unblock others.
+* Communicate more with Suleyman, who often works with the same data/files.
+* Improve communication with the PO.